Aarohi-masq/100_days_of_code/README.md

 Day75: Did Malware Dataset task of MCSI and waiting for the results.
 Day76: Passed in the task of MCSI and started Google Dorking machine of TryHackMe.
 Day77: Learnt some functions of python like enumerate(), end(), etc. and did some tasks of Google Dorking machine of TryHackMe.
 Day78: Completed Google Dorking machine on TryHackMe.
 Day79: Just did some code to design a scenery.
 Day80: Add some more primitives to the scenery.
 Day81: Started Blue room on TryHackMe.
 Day82: Spent some time on playing CTF challenges.
 Day83: solving metasploit and blue rooms of TryHackMe in parallel.
 Day84: Solved 5 to 6 problems of python on Hackerrank.
 Day85: Started solving OWASP Juice-Shop room on TryHackMe.
+Day86: Just did some college stuff.